Inviting Greater Minnesota Home Visiting Programs to Executive Functioning Pilots

 Who is eligible?
 Any Home Visiting program in Minnesota, serving families with children ages 3-5 is eligible to apply for this pilot program—full details are in the application materials here.

-are due by January 31 Deadline extended until participants are selected!
+Application deadline extended until participants are selected!
 Applications should be emailed to: John Everett Till, VP of Strategy and Innovation, The Family Partnership at email@example.com.
 Call 612-728-2086 with any questions.

 Programs will receive training in brain-science concepts and coaching during the implementation process, implementation funding and ongoing access to the Virtual Adaptation of the Executive Functioning Across Generations™ curriculum materials.
 Full details in the application materials.